subsquid/docs/docs/basics/processor-context.md

      */
     blocks: BatchBlock<Item>[]
     /**
-     * Signals, that the processor reached the head of a chain.
+     * Signals that the processor has reached the chain head.
      *
      * The head block is always included in `.blocks`.
      */